-Conservation Ecological Vegetation Classes (EVCs) status EVCs that are 'Endangered' at the bioregional level (Bioregional Conservation Status) Species/communities Listings under EPBC Act or FFG Act Endangered/Critically Endangered Victorian Rare or Threatened (VROT) status Listings under treaties for migratory species (JAMBA, CAMBA and Ramsar) Flagship areas and biolinks identified in the Land and Biodiversity White Paper (DSE 2009c) Other categories assigned 'very high' conservation status in the Native vegetation framework (DNRE 2002a and Appendix 3-2) Potential impact of fire Most of the asset (EVC or species records or sensitive habitat) occurs within the area management to be treated or downstream in an area likely to be affected by fire management.
+Conservation status Ecological vegetation classes (EVCs) EVCs that are 'endangered' at the bioregional level (Bioregional Conservation Status) Species/communities Listings under EPBC Act or FFG Act Endangered/Critically Endangered Victorian Rare or Threatened (VROT) status Listings under treaties for migratory species (JAMBA, CAMBA and Ramsar) Flagship areas and biolinks Other categories assigned 'very high' conservation status in the Native Vegetation Framework (DNRE 2002a and Appendix 3-2) Potential impact of fire management Most of the asset (EVC or species records or sensitive habitat) occurs within the area to be treated or downstream in an area likely to be affected by fire management.
 The proportion affected will vary with the asset concerned.